zwoefler/Investment_Sheet_LaTeX/README.md

 [X] Reduce the space between enumerate rows
 [X] Reduce the space between itemize rows
-[X] In the General-Information section aligne all the symbols on one line vertically [ ] Add a seconds page
+[X] In the General-Information section aligne all the symbols on one line vertically [X] Add a second page
-[ ] Move the "products" section beneath the Company story section [ ] Reduce the indentation of the enumerate in the "reasons ?" section in the General-Information section [X] Reduce the borders of the page to (t,r,b,l) 1cm, 1cm, 1cm, 1.5cm [X] Remove the page number
+[ ] Move the "products" section beneath the Company story section [X] Reduce the indentation of the enumerate in the "reasons ?" section in the General-Information section [X] Reduce the borders of the page to (t,r,b,l) 1cm, 1cm, 1cm, 1.5cm [X] Remove the page number
-[X] Remove the "Figure 1:" standar caption from a chart caption
+[X] Remove the "Figure 1:" standar caption from a chart caption [ ]